ACADEMIC INFORMATION

 Old Testament

-OT 101 Old Testament Introduction – A critical approach to a study of the Old Testament with emphasis on authorship, date of writing, purpose, and outline.
-Attention will be given to modern textual criticism and special issues as well as a general introduction to each book.
+OT 101 Old Testament Introduction – A survey approach to a study of the Old Testament with emphasis on authorship, date of writing, purpose, and outline.
+Some attention will be given to modern textual criticism and special issues as well as a general introduction to each book.

 OT 102 Genesis – A topical/textual study of the book relating primarily to origins, the Flood, the Patriarchs, and the growth of Jacob’s family (Israel) in Egypt.